How To Use Maschine In Ableton Live? (Explained)

 The Maschine VST looks a lot like the hardware in terms of interface design with all the pads and knobs.
 This makes it easier to see where the sounds are laced and control the VST and hardware.

-The ability to use Maschine sounds in Ableton means they can be manipulated and enhanced using Live’s effects and processors.
+The ability to use the sounds of Maschine Mk3 in Ableton 12 means they can be manipulated and enhanced using Live’s effects and processors.

 One of the easiest ways to use Maschine with Ableton is to create the different tracks inside the Maschine first.
 You can then audio export the sounds straight into different Ableton tracks and process from there.